argusDob/front-end-challenge-cargo/README.md

 ## Scope

-This is an app for Cargooplot that allows the end user to acomplish the following actions.
+This is an app for Cargoplot that allows the end user to acomplish the following actions.

 * Be able to register a new shipment
 * See a list of registered shipments